30 Best Reference Letter Examples [Guide & Writing Tips]

 Give positive qualities

 The writer should ensure that he/she can provide a positive outlook of the candidate.
-If the writer feels that his/her knowledge of the applicant is insufficient, he/she should decline the request by an applicant to craft the reference letter.
+If the writer feels that his/her knowledge of the applicant is insufficient, he/she should decline the request by an applicant to craft it.
 Writing a negative reference can affect an applicant’s chances of landing the job.
-A writer that is sure of his/her ability to write the reference letter should be able to recall who the applicant is, the role the candidate played while working with him/her, and the period he/she worked together with the applicant.
-The writer should also point out two-three qualities about the applicant that he/she can support with specific examples.
-Finally, the writer should ensure that the letter conveys his/her specific experiences with the applicant.
-The experienced written should show the candidate’s positive attributes or knowledge using one relevant example.
+A writer that is sure of his/her ability to write the letter should be able to recall who the applicant is, the role the candidate played while working with him/her, and the period he/she worked together with the applicant.

 Proofread your letter before sending it

-Once the reference letter is complete, the writer should proofread it to ensure that it is completely free of errors.
+Once the letter is complete, the writer should proofread it to ensure that it is completely free of errors.
 This can also be done by another individual so long as the writer ensures that the candidate’s name is concealed to protect his/her privacy.
 Proofreading enables the writer to polish up the letter by editing it to a higher standard.

 Give context to each example